warathepj/n8n-icecream/README.md

 ## How It Works

 1. `simulator.js` generates random temperature readings between -20°C and -8°C
-2. Data is published to MQTT topic: `corgidev/room/temperature`
+2. Data is published to MQTT topic: `corgidev/room/temperature` (Must change to unique topic)
 3. `server.js` subscribes to the topic and forwards data to n8n webhook
 4. n8n workflow:
    - Checks if temperature > -12°C